HimeshRavi/WebAPI/README.md

 3) Use of in-memory persistence (localDB).

 ## Further extension(s):
-1) Apply some form of authentication and/or authorisation.
-2) Added filtering to the GET products route (e.g. filter by Brand).
+1) Addition of filtering to the GET products route (e.g. filter by Brand).
-3) Creation of a light weight UI for querying the API.
+2) Creation of a light weight UI for querying the API.

 ## Instruction to Run the WebAPI